 Revenue recognition.
-Net revenues consist primarily of tuition and fees derived from courses taught by us online, at its traditional campus in Phoenix, Arizona, and onsite at facilities of employers, as well as from related educational resources such as access to online materials.
-Tuition revenue and most fees and related educational resources are recognized over the applicable period of instruction, net of scholarships provided by us.
-Generally, we will refund all or a portion of tuition already paid pursuant to our refund policy, dependent upon length of course and modality and subject to certain state specific refund requirements.
-Deferred revenue and student deposits in any period represent the excess of tuition, fees and other student payments received as compared to amounts recognized as revenue on the statement of operations and are reflected as current liabilities in the accompanying balance sheet.
-Our educational programs have starting and ending dates that differ from our quarters.
-Therefore, at the end of each fiscal quarter, a portion of revenue from these programs is not yet earned.
-Other revenues may be recognized as sales occur or services are performed.
+Tuition revenue is recognized monthly over the applicable period of instruction.
+Deferred revenue and student deposits in any period represent the excess of tuition, fees, and other student payments received as compared to amounts recognized as revenue on the statement of operations and are reflected as current liabilities on our balance sheet.
+Our educational programs have starting and ending dates that differ from our fiscal quarters.
+Therefore, at the end of each fiscal quarter, a portion of our revenue from these programs is not yet earned in accordance with the SEC's Staff Accounting Bulletin No. 104, Revenue Recognition in Financial Statements.
+Generally, if a student withdraws prior to the end of the third week of a semester, we refund all or a portion of tuition already paid pursuant to our refund policy, which generally results in a reduction in deferred revenue and student deposits.

 Allowance for doubtful accounts.
 Bad debt expense is recorded as a general and administrative expense.
 We record an allowance for doubtful accounts for estimated losses resulting from the inability, failure, or refusal of our students to make required payments.
 We determine the adequacy of our allowance for doubtful accounts based on an analysis of our aging of our accounts receivable and historical bad debt experience.
-Our actual experience and the qualitative factors that we use to determine the allowance for doubtful accounts are susceptible to change based on unforeseen events and uncertainties.
-We assess the trends that could affect our estimates and make changes to the allowance quarterly when it appears our actual bad debt experience may differ from our original estimates.
-We apply reserves to each aging category based upon an estimate of the risk presented by the age of the receivables.
-We assess the reasonableness of our estimation process by comparing actual and project write-offs as a percentage of revenue on a course-by-course basis to the bad debt expense recorded in the general ledger to determine if the composition of our accounts receivable has materially changed, which could indicate that modifications to the allowance may be required.
 We generally write off accounts receivable balances deemed uncollectible at the time the account is returned by an outside collection agency.
 However, we continue to reflect accounts receivable with offsetting allowances as long as management believes there is a reasonable possibility of collection.
 As a result, our allowance for doubtful accounts has increased on an annual basis as bad debt expense has exceeded amounts written off.
-Commencing in the second half of 2008, we began writing off existing and new doubtful accounts no later than one year after the revenue is generated, which will likely result in a significant reduction in our gross accounts receivable and related allowances.
+Commencing in the second half of 2008, we began writing off existing and new doubtful accounts no later than one year after the revenue is generated, which will likely result in a significant reduction in our accounts receivable and related allowances.
 We believe our reserves are adequate to cover any write offs we may make.
-We have noticed that as a result of the current economic conditions, a higher percentage of aged receivables are not being paid.
-However, this deterioration in collections of aged receivables has recently been more than offset by changes that we have implemented with respect to our student accounts receivable collection process, which has resulted in fewer accounts reaching aged status.
-Thus, the amount of aged receivables as a percentage of revenue has remained consistent on a year over year basis.